 How to Make Friends With a Crow: Step-by-Step

 - Establish a regular feeding schedule, so they know when to expect you and vice versa.
-If you don't establish a rhythm for interaction, the relationship may never gel.
-And don't feed them so much that they become dependent—just a handful of something to show you care.
+If you don't establish a rhythm for interaction, you might not cross paths very often, and the relationship may never fully gel.

 - Get to know the locals.
 A mated pair usually builds a nest and lays an egg or two every year.
-Some of the previous years' hatchlings hang around for several years before they move away to mate and take a new territory.
-This is what a "normal" family looks like, but I've heard stories about multiple generations sharing a turf.)
-(Please describe your neighborhood's crow family in the comments!)
+Some of the previous years' hatchlings hang around for several years before they move away to mate and make a new territory.
+So a group of three or more is what a "normal" family looks like, and I've also heard stories of multiple generations sharing one turf.
+(Please describe your neighborhood crow family in the comments!)

 What Do Crows Like to Eat?

 Crows are omnivorous scavengers so they're quite open-minded about what they eat.
-They'll do fruit, vegetables, insects, berries, kibble, popcorn, kitchen scraps, road kill, and—in a pinch—even vomit.
+They'll do fruit, vegetables, insects, berries, kibble, popcorn, kitchen scraps, roadkill, and—in a pinch—even vomit.
 I've heard that they show a preference for food wrapped in a fast-food wrapper (yes, they even recognize the brand).
-Their bad reputation as harbingers of death probably has something to do with the fact that they'll swoop down to help clean up a battleground (they are scavengers, after all).
+Their bad reputation as harbingers of death probably has something to do with the fact that they'll swoop down to help clean up a battleground.
+They are scavengers, after all.
 They'll pillage eggs from other birds and they'll rummage through your garbage can if you let them.

 What can I feed the crows?